 The nicotinic effects present as muscle fasciculations and cramping, twitching, weakness, and finally paralysis.
-The combination of miosis, fasciculations, and respiratory distress is a signal that organophosphate poisoning is present [1].
+The combination of miosis, fasciculations, and respiratory distress is a signal that organophosphate poisoning is present [1; 3].

 Other signs and symptoms may include cardiac dysfunction, which can be a tachyarrhythmia, ventricular fibrillation, or bradyarrhythmia and hypotension.
 The central nervous system effects from small doses of nerve agents include nervousness, irritability, minor memory disturbances, and psychologic manifestations that may persist for weeks.
-Larger doses result in seizures, loss of consciousness, apnea, paralysis, and death [1].
+Larger doses result in seizures, loss of consciousness, apnea, paralysis, and death [1; 3].

 The type of exposure, whether from a liquid or aerosol, can result in a different pattern of signs and symptoms.
-For example, VX, which is usually a liquid, can cause fasciculations at the contact site from a small droplet of the agent [1].
+For example, VX, which is usually a liquid, can cause fasciculations at the contact site from a small droplet of the agent.
 Larger doses, however, produce the more generalized somatic effects witnessed with the inhaled nerve gases.
-After contact with a liquid agent, the onset of symptoms may be delayed from 10 minutes to 18 hours, depending on the dose [1].
+After contact with a liquid agent, the onset of symptoms may be delayed from 10 minutes to 18 hours, depending on the dose [1; 3].

-Although the primary diagnosis of a nerve agent attack is made on clinical grounds, the Centers for Disease Control and Prevention (CDC) has established a laboratory network to analyze blood and urine samples to detect the presence of chemical warfare agents [1].
-It should be noted that the CDC's designation of laboratories was revised in 2005, a change that affected the Laboratory Response Network for chemical terrorism.
-The current designation is opposite to that used previously, with Level 1 labs now being the most secure and having the most specific analytical equipment (apart from CDC labs).
-Level 3 labs are the most numerous and are able to perform basic tests [4].
+Although the primary diagnosis of a nerve agent attack is made on clinical grounds, the Centers for Disease Control and Prevention (CDC) has established a laboratory network to analyze blood and urine samples to detect the presence of chemical warfare agents [9].
+The CDC's Laboratory Response Network for Chemical Threats (LRN-C) designates three levels of laboratories.
+Level 1 labs are the most secure, have the most specific analytical equipment (apart from CDC labs), and test for exposures to high-threat chemical agents (e.g., mustard agents, nerve agents, toxic industrial chemicals).
+Level 2 labs maintain testing capabilities for exposures to chemical terrorism agents (e.g., cyanide, toxic metals, some toxic industrial chemicals); level 2 LRN-C methods are customizable and can be readily adapted to detect broad classifications of new and emerging threat agents.
+Level 3 labs are the most numerous and are able to perform basic tests in addition to providing support with sample logistics and training and research with local hospitals [4].